Toyota Repair in Boulder, CO. Call (303) 449-8949 to Book a Free Initial Auto Repair Assessment.

 We don’t just do Toyota Repair, many of our employees own them!

 We like the Toyota brand so much that many of our employees own and drive them, including Bill, Independent Motors’ owner.
-Bill is the proud owner of a Toyota Prius since 2006.
-If you use our shuttle service, you may get a ride in his, because Bill often drives the shuttle so he can get to know customers—and get out of the office!
+As a result, Bill is the proud owner of a Toyota Prius since 2006.
+And if you use our shuttle service, you may get a ride in his, because Bill often drives the shuttle so he can get to know customers—and get out of the office!

 Toyota’s Prius was the first mass-produced hybrid electric vehicle, and is the top-selling hybrid in the U.S. Needless to say, it’s very popular in a city as environmentally conscious as Boulder, Colorado.

 Simply put, Toyota produces vehicles that will “drive you forward.”
 Most of all, Toyota creates a stellar line of the most advanced, reliable and safe vehicles on the market.
 What’s their secret?
 It’s simple: the company is always striving to challenge themselves while being innovative with each vehicle they produce.
 Their vehicles – Toyota cars, SUVS, vans, and trucks – have loads of bragging rights: they are sleek and sporty in design and quality and safety is always guaranteed.
 They make vehicles for everyone: families, professionals and more.
 When you own a Toyota, you will be noticed everywhere you go.

 Tundra (aka the “Beast”)